 Complete a fire safety plan.

 One of the most important things you can do before opening a new business location is to make sure there’s a fire plan in place.
-In fact, most insurance companies will require evidence of this before they give you the go head to open your doors.
+In fact, most insurance companies will require evidence of robust fire risk assessment and a proper fire plan before they give you the go head to open your doors.

 A fire plan is a step by step guide telling workers and customers what to do in case of a fire.
 In fact, it often shows the appropriate routes to take, and where to congregate when evacuating the building.